 Studying at Surrey

 I like how transferable and intellectually challenging veterinary medicine is.
-I’m passionate about animals, science and one health which is incorporated into this subject.
+I’m passionate about animals, science and One Health and these are all incorporated into the subject.

 I really like the structure of the course - the first year is all about the normal, the second the abnormal and third year focuses on bringing in clinical knowledge.
 It’s a good layout!
 Along with this, I've also met some great people who will be lifelong friends.